 As we headed toward round 40 of chelation, we continued to see gains with each round and noted that it's consistently been our "heaviest hitter" treatment to date.
 We only wish we would've started sooner.
 We added DMSA (instead of DMPS) once a month to work on removing lead and seeing even more gains across the board and most surprisingly in her ability to generate ideas in both communication and play.

-Homeopathy has been a great friend.
-In May, we gave Caroline a "deep acting" remedy and are seeing very nice improvements.
+In May, we gave Caroline a "deep acting" homeopathic remedy and are seeing very nice improvements.
 Everyone around her has noticed her increased use of language, better eye contact and that it seems as if the veil that was keeping her in her own world is being lifted.